MclPio/mclpio.github.io/_posts/2025-05-08-bulding-a-react-memory-game.md

 date: 2025-05-08
 categories:
   - React
-  - JavaScript
-description: Implementing react concepts learned so far including state management, side effects, using data from an external API
+description: Implementing React concepts learned so far, including state management, side effects, and using data from an external API.
 ---

-# Intro
+# Introduction
-I will be discussing the benefits of having diverse, hands-on knowledge of a technology, how it helped me with a previous project, and why it convinced me to tackle a few React projects via [TheOdinProject](https://www.theodinproject.com).
+I will be discussing the benefits of having diverse, hands-on knowledge of a technology, how it helped me with a previous project, and why it convinced me to work on a few React projects via [The Odin Project](https://www.theodinproject.com).

 ## Background
-I have been working with React professionally for the last few months, managing to get my tasks done by searching the docs when needed.
-It was manageable since I had some basic knowledge of the framework from an introductory [tutorial](https://react.dev/learn).
+I have been working with React for the last few months, completing my milestones by relying on the [React docs](https://react.dev/learn) or large language models when needed.
+This was manageable because I had basic knowledge of the framework from an introductory tutorial and a strong foundation in [JavaScript](https://www.michaelpious.com/battleship/).

 Recently, I worked with CSS to design a homepage for one of my client's sites.
-I found it quite easy since I already had knowledge from [TheOdinProject](https://www.theodinproject.com)'s advanced CSS courses and projects I had completed.
-Given this revelation, I decided to open the React course on [TheOdinProject](https://www.theodinproject.com).
+I found it quite easy since I already had knowledge from [The Odin Project](https://www.theodinproject.com)'s advanced CSS courses and projects I had completed.
+Given this realization, I decided to work on the React course on [The Odin Project](https://www.theodinproject.com).

-I believe that understanding a technology with diverse knowledge of its capabilities boosts development because I know what I am capable of doing, just like in the CSS example I described.
+I believe that understanding a technology’s capabilities through diverse knowledge accelerates development.
+Knowing what you’re capable of, as demonstrated in my CSS experience, boosts confidence and efficiency.

 ## The Project
 My latest project was a memory card game.
 For details on how it works, check out my [game](https://anime-memory.netlify.app/).
 The goal was to recap what was taught so far in the course: state management, managing side effects, and using data from an external API.

 ### Managing State
-I have been working extensively with the [useState](https://react.dev/reference/react/useState) hook in my client's work.
-It’s a common hook, and I used it to store data like anime ID, cards, anime title, and more.
+I’ve extensively used the [useState](https://react.dev/reference/react/useState) hook in my work.
+It’s a fundamental hook, and I used it to store data like anime ID, cards, anime title, and more.

-### External API Data, Jikan
+### External API Data: Jikan
 I found a free API called [Jikan](https://jikan.moe/), which uses MyAnimeList to get anime info.
-It’s well-documented and doesn’t require authentication.
+It’s well documented and doesn’t require authentication.
 Below are two files showing its use case.
 I call the API, get JSON data, and map out the data needed for rendering.

 ```javascript
 // src/utils/getCharacters.js